-The code action resolves the complete class hierarchy, taking into accound interfaces and classes.
+The code action resolves the complete class hierarchy, taking into account interfaces and classes.
 Generated code contains PHPDoc annotations and base implementation of methods if applicable.

 PHP0413 indicates that the type does not exist in the current namespace context.
-If possible, a code actions with all available fixes is provided.
+If possible, a code action with all available fixes is provided.

 The code action allows you to add